Nosgoth: Reception

 The game holds a score of 3.58/5 on MMOs.com.
-Marc Marasigan highlighted the potrayal of vampires and entertaining action but also mentioned the limited number of game modes and the matchmaking system as weaknesses.MMO & MMORPG Games gave it a 6/10.
+Marc Marasigan highlighted the portrayal of vampires and entertaining action but also mentioned the limited number of game modes and the matchmaking system as weaknesses.MMO & MMORPG Games gave it a 6/10.
 The review lists vampire gameplay, graphics and team deathmatch as positives, and the lack of development of the Legacy of Kain universe and unbalanced gameplay between humans and vampires as negatives.